uviclibraries/sketchnoting/act-5-language.md

 In this exercise, you learn how to use sketchnote "scenes" to help learn new vocabulary in a language you want to learn or are actively learning.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!

 <img src="images/act-2/pens.png" alt="pens" style="float:right;width:180px;margin-left:10px;">

 1. Gather your tools: Notebook (or several sheets of blank paper), a pen (two of different colours if possible), and one or two highlighters.
-2. Watch this short 4-minute video below that will introduce you to the principles underlying sketchnoting for language acquisition in general, and vocabulary building specifically:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/seb4JpMVVO0?start=45" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+2. Watch this short 4-minute video below that will introduce you to the principles underlying sketchnoting for language acquisition in general, and vocabulary building specifically:  <iframe width="560" height="315" src="https://www.youtube.com/embed/seb4JpMVVO0?start=45" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-4. Next step here...
-5. Create a title for your sketchnote.
-You might want to use something like, “Ingigenous Pedagogies”, but please make sure to use a title that is meaningful to you based on what were the key points of the article that stook out to you when you highlighed key concepts and information.
+5. What kid of vocabulary would you like to learn?
+What language are you learning?
+If you'd like please choose the type of vocabulary you'd like to learn in the language of your choice, and we will be using the example of "camping" vocabulary in the [SENĆOŦEN language](https://www.firstvoices.com/explore/FV/sections/Data/THE%20SEN%C4%86O%C5%A6EN%20LANGUAGE/SEN%C4%86O%C5%A6EN/SEN%C4%86O%C5%A6EN){:target="_blank"}.
 6. Sketchnote the main concepts and information, using a format or layout that you’ve decided to use.
   - If you need some inspiration, please take another look at the [Sills Building handout](act-1-skills-building.html){:target="_blank"} again.
   - Also don't forget to do Google image searches for drawing inspiration; for example if I wanted to draw a picture of any eye, I'd Google: **holistic icon** (see image below).